-When Can a Landlord Increase Rent?
+When Can a Landlord Increase Rent in Alabama?

-Unless a lease specifies a mid-lease increase in rent, a landlord may only increase rent at the end of a lease.
+Alabama landlords cannot raise the rent during the lease term, unless the lease specifies a mid-lease increase in rent, a landlord may only increase rent at the end of a lease.

 It is illegal for an Alabama landlord to raise rent in retaliation for a tenant exercising his/her legal rights.
 Such rights include filing a complaint with governing bodies regarding the health and safety of the rental property.

 The state of Alabama provides no limits to the amount that a landlord may increase rent.

-How Much Notice is Needed for Raising Rent?
+How Much Notice Is Needed for Raising Rent in Alabama?

-How Often Can Rent Be Increased?
+How Often Can Rent Be Increased in Alabama?

-Laws Regarding Late Fees
+Laws Regarding Late Fees in Alabama

 Although the state of Alabama provides no guidance regarding the amount a landlord may charge in late fees, he/she may not impose such fees on his/her tenant unless they are disclosed in the lease.

-Laws Regarding Bounced Check fees
+Laws Regarding Bounced Check Fees in Alabama

-Cities in the State With Rent Control
+Alabama Cities With Rent Control